The Ideal Country Retreat

 Beautiful geese and ducks wander around the banks of the lake and swim.
 They are not scared of people at all and seem to be always ready for a selfie with you.

 I spent a few hours here on the walking tracks around the lake, admiring the scenery.
 I love lakes for their calming effect.

 People enjoy swimming, sun-baking, paddle boating, and having picnics here.
 It’s a great alternative to a beach for a fun family day out.

-There are great shops on Vincent Street, where you will find homewares, clothing and more.
+There are lovely shops on Vincent Street, where you will find homewares, clothing, gifts and more.
 Also on Vincent St are some fabulous bakeries, cafes and restaurants.
 I ate at a funky Italian place called Bocconcini, which I recommend.

 The Daylesford Pub is also very popular, and just opposite the pub there is a lovely icecream shop, which I researched for you (you’re welcome), and it’s great.